Journey mapping in SaaS

 How to create a journey map for SaaS

 How can specific elements of a journey map benefit the SaaS context?
-Beyond the basic lanes of customer journey maps – amongst them the emotional journey that should be the heart of any journey map – there are some details that are important to include in the analysis of a SaaS experience.
+Beyond the basic lanes – with the emotional journey lane at the heart – there are some details that are important to include in the analysis of a SaaS experience.

 User stories and pain points